"Visions of Murder"

 Some moral elements mitigate these bad ones.
 Thus, Romulus ultimately is correct in trying to find out who murdered the homosexual transient.
 Also, when Romulus sees some of David’s homoerotic, sado-masochistic photos, David asks him what he thinks about him and his paintings and Romulus answers, “Guilty.”
 Of course, the hero’s condemnation here, and the movie’s, should have been stronger.
 The strongest moral element, however, is the reconciliation that occurs between Romulus and his daughter.
 When Romulus finally solves the case, Lulu tells him in the movie’s last scene how proud she is of him.
 Thus, the movie ends on a redemptive note.

+THE CAVEMAN’S VALENTINE is a unique mystery that has a schizophrenic black man in New York City living in a cave in Central Park as its detective.
+Samuel L. Jackson delivers a powerful performance as Romulus Ledbetter, a classical musician caught on the edge of genius and madness.
+Haunted by delusions, Romulus is drawn out of his insanity to track down the killer of a homosexual drifter, whose frozen corpse Romulus discovers outside his cave.
+The police don’t believe his theory that a murder took place, not even his own daughter, a police woman.
+Alone with his voices and visions, Romulus must piece together the twisted puzzle, risking his life and the remaining shreds of his sanity to bring justice.
 THE CAVEMAN’S VALENTINE is an excellently crafted whodunnit that, nevertheless, contains some very sleazy elements, including sexual immorality of various stripes along with some rough R-rated language.
 The movie’s romantic worldview also contains some humanist, demonic and more than a few brief politically correct elements.
 Some moral elements mitigate these bad ones.
 Also, the movie ends on a redemptive moral note, when Romulus and his daughter reconcile after Romulus solves the case.